Gas-induced perturbations on the gravitational wave in-spiral of live post-Newtonian LISA massive black hole binaries: Results

 \section{Results}

-We show the disk morphology in terms of column density at three SMAs -- $a={54.5}~r_s$, $a={52}~r_s$, and $a={49.5}~r_s$ -- in Fig.~\ref{fig:disk} for our MR GW+gas simulation.\footnote{The disk morphology for gas-only simulation is similar to the left panel of Fig.~\ref{fig:disk}.} The gas morphology is similar, as expected, to the simulations presented in \cite{Franchini2024} { with the addition of short-lived mini-disks owing to our higher resolution}.
+We show the disk morphology in terms of column density at three SMAs -- $a=54.5~r_s$, $a=52~r_s$, and $a=49.5~r_s$ -- in Fig.~\ref{fig:disk} for our MR {gas+PN2.5} simulation.\footnote{The disk morphology for {gas+PN2} simulation is similar to the left panel of Fig.~\ref{fig:disk}.} The gas morphology is similar, as expected, to the simulations presented in \cite{Franchini2024} with the addition of short-lived mini-disks owing to our higher resolution.
 We can clearly see the over-density at the cavity edge, i.e. the lump \citep{Shi2012}, precessing around the binary.

-We measure the accretion rate in both our simulations and find a mean Eddington ratio of $\bar{\fedd}\approx{1.30}$ for GW+gas simulation and $\bar{\fedd}\approx{1.50}$ for the gas-only case, both consistent with the analytical expectation for a steady-state disk with the properties we chose.
-The slightly higher accretion rate in the gas-only case is a natural consequence of the fact that the binary does not decouple from the disk because of the lack of GW radiation, therefore the gas can flow inside the cavity and keep feeding the MBHB more effectively.
+We measure the accretion rate in both our simulations and find a mean Eddington ratio of $\bar{\fedd}\approx1.30$ for {gas+PN2.5} simulation and $\bar{\fedd}\approx1.50$ for the {gas+PN2} case, both consistent with the analytical expectation for {the choice of disk mass ($5\MSun$) we made and assuming} a steady-state {$\alpha-$}disk with the properties we chose \citep{Frank2002}.
+The slightly higher accretion rate in the {gas+PN2} case is a natural consequence of the fact that the binary does not decouple from the disk because of the lack of GW radiation, therefore the gas can flow inside the cavity and keep feeding the MBHB more effectively.

 We compute both gravitational and accretion torques directly from the simulations.
 We find that the magnitude of the accretion torque is $T_{\rm acc}\sim10^{-2}T_{\rm grav}$.
-We show the evolution of the parameter $\xi$ in Fig.~\ref{fig:Gastorque} for GW+gas simulations as a function of SMA together with the average values of $\xi$ for both GW+gas ($\bar\xi_{\rm GW+gas}=-{19.5}$) and gas-only ($\bar\xi_{\rm gas}=-{24.4}$) cases.
-Unsurprisingly, the mean gas effect is stronger when the binary is only evolving due to the gas torques. { Since the value of $\xi$ oscillates around its average value over time, one may approximately infer it as a constant parameter within the range of separations explored in this work.}
+We show the evolution of the parameter $\xi$ in Fig.~\ref{fig:Gastorque} for {gas+PN2.5} simulations as a function of SMA together with the average values of $\xi$ for both {gas+PN2.5} ($\bar\xi_{\rm {gas+PN2.5}}=-19.5$) and {gas+PN2} ($\bar\xi_{\rm {gas+PN2}}=-24.4$) cases. {Negative torques are consistent with similar aspect ratio HD studies \citep{Tiede2020,Heath2020,Dittmann2022,Franchini2022}}.
+Unsurprisingly, the mean gas effect is stronger when the binary is only evolving due to the gas torques.
+Since the value of $\xi$ oscillates around its average value over time, one may approximately infer it as a constant parameter within the range of separations explored in this work.